tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 Save Training Dataset
 *********************

 Click "Finish".
 File *training_data_11_50.mat* will be generated in the output folder.

+Since this movie is short, only one training dataset is constructed.
+For large-scale movies, repeat this process to construct additional ones.
+In principle, a training dataset should be constructed from every representative segment of the movie.

 Step 4.
 Set Parameter Values (2/2)
 ==================================